marciomat/reverse_engineering/hackthebox/headache/README.md

             0x55e05d0c534b      e85f0c0000     call main
 ```

-We can take a deep look into this function but at the end of the day, this function does exactly what we expect.
+We can take a deep look into this function but at the end of the day, it does exactly what we expect.
 It decodes the data from `main()`.

 It uses a string of hardcoded bytes and perform a `xor` operation between these bytes and the hex data that is already in the `main()`.
 The hardcoded bytes are: